Peter-c-dev/New-Hospital-management/README.md

 Spring Security authentication is enabled.

-Development credentials are generated at application startup and displayed in the console logs.
+The application includes custom user registration and login functionality.

+Users can register accounts and authenticate using username and password.

+JWT tokens are generated during login and can be used to access secured endpoints.

+Passwords are encrypted using BCrypt before being stored in the database.

 ---